Example: MultiDAQ

 • Data Flow: Frequency control data from FrontPanel Vivado IP Core (WireIn) → 8 CORDIC Modules → DAC FSM → SZG-MULTIDAQ (via SPI).

-FrontPanel Alloy GUI Reference
+FrontPanel Platform GUI Reference

 The user interface shown above has the following components to control the behavior of the SZG-MULTIDAQ: